RohanAlexander/hansard/README.md

 ## Notes
+- HoR voting: ACT only split out from 1949 election, and NT only split out from 1922 election.
 - Maybe this PDF is corrupted for Commonwealth - no CSV output - 1918-06-14.
 - Graph of the dates is interesting - in the early days they seemed to sit in a quite bunched up way.
 But these days spread it out more.
 - Replace the PDF for: 1985-08-23.pdf, 1992-09-10.pdf, 1996-12-13.pdf, 1938-11-23.pdf